City

 Which companies offer the top salaries in New Haven, IN?

-Job seekers in New Haven, IN, can find good opportunities with companies like Avenues Recovery and Pilot Flying J. Avenues Recovery offers an average salary of $51,199, making it one of the best-paying companies in the area.
-Pilot Flying J provides an average salary of $32,198, which is also competitive for the region.
-These companies provide a range of benefits and career growth opportunities.
+Job seekers in New Haven, IN, can find good opportunities with companies like Avenues Recovery and Pilot Flying J. Avenues Recovery offers an average salary of $51,231, making it one of the best-paying companies in the area.
+Pilot Flying J provides an average salary of $32,252, which is also competitive for the region.
+These companies provide stable and potentially rewarding career paths for those looking to work in New Haven.

 1. Avenues Recovery

-Avenues Recovery is a leading provider of mental health and addiction treatment services.
-They offer a supportive environment and a range of benefits for their employees.
+Avenues Recovery is a leading provider of addiction treatment services.
+They offer a range of programs to help individuals overcome substance abuse.
+The company values a supportive work environment and professional growth.

 2. Pilot Flying J